-300 We the People: An American Journey

-This course is required of all students majoring and minoring in American Studies.
+IDS 300 Introduction to American Studies: "We the People': An American Journey" This course is required of all students majoring and minoring in American Studies.
 The course is also open to all students who wish a general survey of American intellectual history.
 The purpose of the course is to develop an integrated understanding of our American historical, literary, and political experience from the seventeenth century to the twentieth century.
 The readings are extensive in both primary and secondary works.
+REQUIRED (Capstone-3 credit hours):